Vincenzo Fiore Marrese

 For example, if a bird leaves a wooden stick on my windowsill, I might use it in my artwork.

 I don't seek to impose my meaning on the object but to engage with it in a shared process.
 I see the gesture of the stick left on the windowsill not as something to take from but as an opportunity to connect.
 The stick stays what it is.
-My response contributes to the work, but it does not claim ownership.
+My response contributes to the work.
+It does not claim ownership.

 Close-up photograph of a delicate, thin reddish-brown twig resting diagonally across a smooth, light gray metal windowsill.
 The twig creates a striking minimalist composition against the textured metal surface, with soft focus at the edges.